orinayo/faceCount-api/README.md

 The API for handling all server requests from my FaceCount app.

 ## Prerequisites
-PostgreSQL and Redis installed on your computer
+AWS account, PostgreSQL and Redis installed on your computer

 ## Installing
 ```